- Find the surface area of a sphere.

 Find the volume of the following shapes.
 Round your answers to the nearest hundredth.

 - A sphere has a radius of 5 cm.
 A right cylinder has the same radius and volume.
-Find the height and total surface area of the cylinder.
+Find the height of the cylinder.

-- What is the surface area of a cylinder?
+- What is the volume of one tennis ball?

-- What is the surface area of a sphere?
+- What is the volume of the cylinder?

 Review Queue Answers